mralko99/Meatballs/README.md

 ### Prerequisites

-The Node.js modules you have to install in order to get the application working are
+The Node.js modules you have to install in the project folder in order to get the application working are:

 ```
 npm install express